Previous Post

 Self-defense is the most common reason for owning and carrying a gun.
 That may seem to be a simple concept, but the details can get surprisingly complicated.
 Gun laws vary from state to state and the topic of “defense” can become subjective.
 Shooters who focus on defense need to think about the situations in which they are willing to use their firearm.
 Thinking about these situations in advance ensures that shooters will be mentally prepared in an emergency.

-As a gun carrier, you will face reactions such as anger and even fear from others.
-Some people aren’t going to understand your reasoning for choosing to arm yourself.
 Are your convictions strong enough that you can face this kind of push-back and openly explain your beliefs to others?
 Some people choose to carry guns as a status symbol or as a representation of their political views.
-That’s perfectly valid, to a certain point.
+That’s valid…to a certain point.
 But if that’s your only reason for carrying you might need to reevaluate.

 Responsible shooters study and understand the nature of the firearm that they carry.
 It’s best to strip away the popular perceptions of guns and think about what they really are.
-A gun is ultimately a tool.
-One that’s capable of killing.
+A gun is ultimately a tool, one that’s capable of killing.
 Its ultimate purpose is to stop threats to your safety or the safety of those you love.

 3) Do You Trust Yourself?

-The final consideration calls for some heavy introspection.
+The final consideration calls for some introspection.
 Gun politics are highly controversial in the best of times so people who carry guns can get dragged into heated arguments.
 You need to ask yourself if you can stay calm and responsible if that happens.
 Avoiding questionable and possibly antagonistic situations is always the best course of action, particularly when you’re armed.
-Even a single mistake can lead to serious consequences.
+Even a single mistake can lead to very serious consequences.

 Bluntly, not everyone can do that under pressure.
 If you aren’t positive that you can handle problems in a calm and rational way if and when they occur, you should err on the side of caution and avoid carrying a firearm.
-There’s no shame in admitting that and making the responsible choice.
-The key is to look at yourself and make the decision as honestly as possible.

 Responsibility Matters

 Whether we like it or not, guns are a source of controversy.
 They probably always will be.
-They’re more dangerous than sharks, snakes and natural disasters because at the end of the day they are used by humans.
+They’re more dangerous than sharks, snakes and natural disasters because at the end of the day they’re used by humans.
 If a human holding a gun makes bad choices, people can and do get hurt.

 But if you’re level-headed, responsible, and conscious of the tool at your disposal, it’s still possible to carry a gun safely and do a lot of good with it.
 What’s important is to recognize the decision as a serious choice and to treat it with all the respect that it deserves.
 If you consider the matter carefully and do all that you can to stay safe, you should feel free to carry your gun whenever it is legal and appropriate to do so.